India’s Green Steel Taxonomy: What the Star Ratings Mean and Who Qualifies

 (green hydrogen)

-0.3 to 0.5 tCO₂/tcs★★★★★ Five-starAlready at five-star; moving toward near-zero with renewable powerNear-zero — CBAM effectively eliminated
+0.3 to 0.5 tCO₂/tcs★★★★★ Five-starAlready safely at five-star.
+Moving toward near-zero with fully renewable power.Near-zero.
+CBAM costs are effectively eliminated.

-The table makes a structural reality visible.
-India’s secondary steel sector — scrap-based EAF producers — is largely already green-rated or close to it.
-India’s primary steel sector — BF-BOF and coal-based DRI — is almost entirely outside the taxonomy as currently written.
-The taxonomy is simultaneously an accurate description of where India’s secondary sector already is, and an aspirational target that the primary sector must work toward.
+The table effortlessly makes a structural reality incredibly visible.
+India's secondary steel sector (scrap-based EAF producers) is largely already green-rated, or at least comfortably close to it.
+Meanwhile, India's primary steel sector (BF-BOF and coal-based DRI) sits almost entirely outside the taxonomy as currently written.
+The taxonomy thoughtfully acts as both an accurate description of where India's secondary sector successfully is today, and an aspirational target that the primary sector absolutely must work toward.

-This matters commercially because secondary steel producers — historically viewed as lower-quality commodity producers in India — now have a taxonomy credential that their blast-furnace competitors do not.
-In EU export markets where CBAM makes carbon intensity a financial variable, that credential translates directly into a cost advantage.
+This undeniably matters commercially.
+Secondary steel producers, who have historically been viewed as lower-quality commodity producers in India, now proudly possess a taxonomy credential that their massive blast-furnace competitors simply do not.
+In EU export markets where CBAM makes carbon intensity a very real financial variable, that credential translates directly and efficiently into a hard cost advantage.

-Certification under the taxonomy is administered by the National Institute of Secondary Steel Technology (NISST), which acts as the nodal agency for MRV, certificate issuance and registry maintenance.
-The process runs as follows.
+Certification under the new taxonomy is carefully administered by the National Institute of Secondary Steel Technology (NISST), which proudly acts as the nodal agency for MRV, certificate issuance, and registry maintenance.
+The process runs smoothly as follows.

-Steel plants register with NISST for a one-time fee of Rs 10,000 per plant.
-Certification costs Rs 1,000 for every 500 tonnes of finished steel certified — so a 2 million tonne per year plant seeking annual full-production certification would pay Rs 40 lakh annually in certification costs, which is modest relative to the commercial value of the green credential.
-Certificates are issued on a financial year basis by default, though plants can opt for more frequent MRV cycles and receive certificates accordingly.
+Steel plants initially register with NISST for a modest one-time fee of Rs 10,000 per plant.
+Certification costs are set at Rs 1,000 for every 500 tonnes of finished steel certified.
+Therefore, a 2 million tonne per year plant seeking annual full-production certification would only pay Rs 40 lakh annually in certification costs, which is highly modest relative to the immense commercial value of holding a green credential.
+Certificates are predictably issued on a financial year basis by default, though plants can actively opt for more frequent MRV cycles and receive certificates accordingly.

-The critical integration point is the MRV methodology.
-The taxonomy explicitly specifies that emissions measurement follows the procedure published by BEE in July 2024 under the Carbon Credit Trading Scheme — the same procedure that CCTS-obligated steel entities use for their compliance reporting.
-This means that a BEE-accredited carbon verification agency (ACVA) conducting a CCTS verification simultaneously produces the data needed for taxonomy certification.
-The two processes are not duplicated — they run on the same data, the same verification standard and the same institutional infrastructure.
-For steel producers who are already CCTS-obligated (all 253 entities in the iron and steel sector), taxonomy certification does not add a separate MRV burden.
-It adds only the NISST registration, the certification fee and the application process.
+The critical integration point here is the MRV methodology.
+The taxonomy explicitly specifies that emissions measurement must follow the exact procedure published by the BEE in July 2024 under the Carbon Credit Trading Scheme.
+This is the exact same procedure that CCTS-obligated steel entities use for their standard compliance reporting.
+This smartly means that a BEE-accredited carbon verification agency (ACVA) conducting a routine CCTS verification simultaneously produces the precise data needed for taxonomy certification.
+The two processes are not pointlessly duplicated.
+They brilliantly run on the exact same data, the same verification standard, and the same institutional infrastructure.
+For steel producers who are already legally CCTS-obligated (all 253 entities in the iron and steel sector), taxonomy certification does not frustratingly add a separate MRV burden.
+It simply adds the NISST registration, the basic certification fee, and the final application process.

-Each certificate issued by NISST carries the plant name, the emission intensity (in tCO₂e/tfs), the greenness percentage, the star rating and the certified quantity of steel.
-This certificate is the document that a steel producer can present to EU buyers, government procurement agencies and financial institutions as evidence of the steel’s emission performance.
+Each certificate issued by NISST safely carries the plant name, the exact emission intensity (in tCO₂e/tfs), the greenness percentage, the star rating, and the certified quantity of steel.
+This clear, verifiable certificate is the critical document that a steel producer can confidently present to EU buyers, government procurement agencies, and financial institutions as solid evidence of the steel's impressive emission performance.

 What the Taxonomy Does Not Yet Do

-The taxonomy defines and certifies green steel.
-It does not yet create financial incentives for producing it — those come from the forthcoming Green Steel Mission, the public procurement mandate and the CCTS carbon market.
-The taxonomy also does not yet have formal international recognition — EU buyers may accept NISST certificates as evidence of emission intensity, but they are not legally recognised under CBAM in the way that EU-accredited verifier data is.
-NISST certification is a domestic credential that strengthens a producer’s position in export negotiations, but it does not substitute for the CBAM-compliant verified emissions report that EU importers require for the CBAM declaration.
-Indian producers need both.
+The taxonomy beautifully defines and certifies green steel, but it does not yet automatically create the financial incentives for producing it.
+Those incentives will come directly from the forthcoming Green Steel Mission, the public procurement mandate, and the CCTS carbon market.
+The taxonomy also does not currently possess formal international recognition.
+While EU buyers may willingly accept NISST certificates as highly credible evidence of emission intensity, they are not yet legally recognised under CBAM in the exact same way that EU-accredited verifier data is.
+NISST certification acts as a brilliant domestic credential that strongly strengthens a producer's position in export negotiations, but it absolutely does not substitute for the strict CBAM-compliant verified emissions report that EU importers legally require for the CBAM declaration.
+Indian producers realistically need both.

-India’s Green Public Procurement Policy, expected to take effect from FY 2028, is the most consequential near-term commercial implication of the taxonomy.
-Government-linked infrastructure projects consumed approximately 30.6 million tonnes of steel in FY 2024 — roughly 22% of India’s total steel demand.
-That consumption generated approximately 78 million tonnes of CO₂ emissions, or about 21% of India’s total steel sector emissions.
-Making a mandatory share of that procurement green-rated would create the first large-scale, guaranteed domestic market for certified low-carbon steel.
+India's sweeping Green Public Procurement Policy, widely expected to take effect starting in FY 2028, serves as the most consequential near-term commercial implication of the entire taxonomy.
+Government-linked infrastructure projects consumed a staggering 30.6 million tonnes of steel in FY 2024, which translates to roughly 22% of India's total steel demand.
+That massive consumption generated approximately 78 million tonnes of CO₂ emissions, or about 21% of India's total steel sector emissions.
+Mandating that a specific share of that procurement be strictly green-rated would successfully create the very first large-scale, safely guaranteed domestic market for certified low-carbon steel.

-A CII report prepared with the support of Climate Catalyst and released in early 2026 projects that introducing the GPP from FY 2028 would result in green steel consumption of 2.2 million tonnes in FY 2027 rising to 10.6 million tonnes by FY 2031, with the share of green steel in total government procurement growing from 5% to 15% over that period.
-The analysis found that 93% of steel manufacturers surveyed were ready to supply certified green steel at scale, provided the government mandate gives clear price authority and procurement specifications.
-The incremental cost impact on public infrastructure projects is estimated at just 0.2 to 1.2% — a figure that makes the policy economically straightforward to mandate.
+A detailed CII report, prepared carefully with the support of Climate Catalyst and successfully released in early 2026, projects that introducing the GPP from FY 2028 would steadily result in green steel consumption of 2.2 million tonnes in FY 2027, ultimately rising to a massive 10.6 million tonnes by FY 2031.
+The share of green steel in total government procurement is expected to grow impressively from 5% to 15% over that period.
+The analysis confidently found that 93% of surveyed steel manufacturers were fully ready to securely supply certified green steel at scale, provided the government mandate reliably delivers clear price authority and tight procurement specifications.
+The incremental cost impact on public infrastructure projects is surprisingly estimated at just 0.2 to 1.2%, a figure that makes the policy remarkably economically straightforward to mandate.

-There is, however, a structural complication.
-A proposal to establish a centralised government agency for bulk procurement of certified green steel was rejected by the Ministry of Finance in 2024 — citing concerns about market distortion and the administrative overhead of running a centralised buyer.
-The GPP policy is therefore being designed as a procurement specification requirement — mandating that individual project agencies specify minimum green ratings in tenders — rather than as a centralised offtake mechanism.
-This is the right structural approach for a large, decentralised procurement system, but it requires capacity building across the country’s hundreds of public works agencies, whose procurement teams currently have no experience with carbon-intensity specifications.
+There is, unfortunately, a slight structural complication.
+A bold proposal to establish a centralised government agency dedicated to bulk procurement of certified green steel was firmly rejected by the Ministry of Finance in 2024, citing completely valid concerns about market distortion and the heavy administrative overhead of managing a massive centralised buyer.
+Consequently, the GPP policy is being smartly designed as a procurement specification requirement instead.
+It will strictly mandate that individual project agencies specify minimum green ratings deeply within their tender documents, rather than acting as a centralised offtake mechanism.
+This is arguably the smartest structural approach for a large, heavily decentralised procurement system, but it urgently requires significant capacity building across the country's hundreds of public works agencies, whose procurement teams currently possess practically no experience dealing with carbon-intensity specifications.

-The CBAM connection — where taxonomy and trade policy meet
+The CBAM connection: where taxonomy and trade policy finally meet

-The taxonomy and CBAM operate on related but distinct emission boundaries.
-Understanding exactly where they align and where they diverge matters for Indian exporters who are trying to use taxonomy certification as a commercial asset in EU markets.
+The taxonomy and CBAM naturally operate on highly related, but distinctly different, emission boundaries.
+Understanding exactly where these rules effortlessly align and where they frustratingly diverge matters immensely for Indian exporters who are actively trying to leverage taxonomy certification as a powerful commercial asset in competitive EU markets.

-CBAM currently covers only direct Scope 1 emissions from steel production — the emissions from fuel combustion and process reactions within the production boundary.
-The taxonomy covers Scope 1, Scope 2 (indirect electricity emissions) and limited Scope 3 (agglomeration processes and purchased input embodied emissions).
-This means a plant can have a three-star taxonomy rating even if its Scope 2 electricity emissions are high — because the star rating reflects the full emission boundary, and Scope 1 reductions could offset high Scope 2 costs within the rating system.
-For CBAM purposes, only the Scope 1 component drives the current certificate obligation.
+CBAM currently only covers direct Scope 1 emissions originating from steel production.
+These are strictly the emissions from fuel combustion and process reactions occurring completely within the production boundary.
+The taxonomy, conversely, bravely covers Scope 1, Scope 2 (indirect electricity emissions), and a carefully limited slice of Scope 3 (agglomeration processes and purchased input embodied emissions).
+This realistically means a plant can successfully secure a three-star taxonomy rating even if its Scope 2 electricity emissions are quite high, primarily because the domestic star rating thoughtfully reflects the full emission boundary, and Scope 1 reductions could successfully offset those high Scope 2 costs.
+But for strict CBAM purposes, only the Scope 1 component safely drives the actual certificate obligation.

-The practical implication: taxonomy certification does not substitute for CBAM-compliant verified emissions reporting.
-But the NISST certification process — which uses the same BEE MRV procedure as the CCTS — produces installation-level emissions data with a verification standard that can be used as supporting evidence in the CBAM chain.
-An EU importer whose Indian supplier has a NISST certificate and a CCTS-compliant ACVA report has stronger documentary evidence for any Article 9 carbon price deduction claim than an importer relying on default values.
-See our analysis of how that deduction works: India’s CCTS and CBAM: How the Carbon Price Offset Deduction Works.
+The practical, real-world implication is that taxonomy certification absolutely does not safely substitute for CBAM-compliant verified emissions reporting.
+However, the robust NISST certification process, which intelligently uses the same BEE MRV procedure as the CCTS, perfectly produces highly detailed installation-level emissions data with a verification standard that can confidently be used as excellent supporting evidence securely within the CBAM chain.
+An EU importer whose Indian supplier proudly holds both a NISST certificate and a CCTS-compliant ACVA report actually holds much stronger documentary evidence for any Article 9 carbon price deduction claim than an importer foolishly relying on simple default values.

-As the European Commission expands CBAM’s coverage to downstream steel and aluminium products from January 2028 — under the proposal in COM 2025/989 — the population of Indian steel products with CBAM exposure will grow significantly.
-Taxonomy certification, combined with robust MRV infrastructure, is the foundational commercial response to that expansion.
+As the European Commission relentlessly pushes to expand CBAM's coverage seamlessly into downstream steel and aluminium products starting from January 2028 (under the proposal in COM 2025/989), the sheer volume of Indian steel products suddenly facing CBAM exposure will inevitably grow significantly.
+Solid taxonomy certification, expertly combined with robust MRV infrastructure, securely forms the foundational commercial response to that aggressive expansion.

-The taxonomy specifies that star rating thresholds will be reviewed every three years — meaning the next review is expected around 2027.
-As India’s green hydrogen mission progresses, as EAF capacity expands, and as the CCTS drives intensity reductions across the sector, the Ministry of Steel is expected to tighten the thresholds progressively.
-A three-star today may require below 2.0 tCO₂/tfs in the next review cycle.
-A five-star threshold of 1.6 tCO₂/tfs today may move closer to 1.2 tCO₂/tfs in the 2030 review — consistent with what global net-zero steel trajectories require.
+The taxonomy strictly specifies that the star rating thresholds will be carefully and thoroughly reviewed every three years, meaning the next major review is predictably expected around 2027.
+As India's ambitious green hydrogen mission steadily progresses, as EAF capacity massively expands, and as the CCTS safely drives crucial intensity reductions across the sector, the Ministry of Steel is fully expected to tighten the thresholds progressively and aggressively.
+Achieving a three-star rating today may soon require dropping efficiently below 2.0 tCO₂/tfs in the very next review cycle.
+Similarly, a top-tier five-star threshold of 1.6 tCO₂/tfs today might swiftly move significantly closer to 1.2 tCO₂/tfs in the 2030 review, keeping it highly consistent with what global net-zero steel trajectories actually require.

-This creates a clear strategic planning horizon for Indian steel producers.
-The actions that earn a three-star rating today — BAT upgrades, some renewable electricity procurement, NISST certification — are necessary but not sufficient to maintain any green rating in 2030.
-Producers who invest now only to reach the current three-star threshold will find themselves slipping back below the eligibility line as the benchmark moves.
-The sustainable commercial strategy is to aim for the highest feasible rating today, with a transition roadmap that anticipates threshold tightening and government procurement requirements that will favour higher star ratings over time.
+This ultimately creates a brilliantly clear strategic planning horizon directly for Indian steel producers.
+The smart actions that effortlessly earn a three-star rating today (such as BAT upgrades, some renewable electricity procurement, and basic NISST certification) are absolutely necessary, but they simply won't be sufficient to safely maintain any green rating by 2030.
+Producers who choose to invest now only to barely reach the current three-star threshold will inevitably find themselves slipping painfully back below the eligibility line as the benchmark rapidly moves.
+The most sustainable commercial strategy is unquestionably to aim high for the absolute highest feasible rating today, fully armed with a transition roadmap that astutely anticipates rapid threshold tightening and shifting government procurement requirements that will overwhelmingly favour higher star ratings over time.

-India’s Ministry of Steel has set a sector-level target of reducing average emission intensity from approximately 2.65 tCO₂/tfs to 2.20 tCO₂/tfs by 2029–30 — bringing the sector average just to the taxonomy eligibility threshold.
-That is a necessary minimum.
-But the commercial reward in EU markets, in domestic procurement and in carbon credit revenues goes to the producers who move fastest and furthest, not simply to those who reach the floor.
+India's Ministry of Steel has already firmly set a vital sector-level target of dramatically reducing average emission intensity from approximately 2.65 tCO₂/tfs safely down to 2.20 tCO₂/tfs by 2029–30.
+This perfectly brings the sector average right down to the taxonomy eligibility threshold.
+That is considered a necessary minimum.
+But the massive commercial reward within EU markets, in secure domestic procurement, and heavily in carbon credit revenues confidently goes to the producers who smartly move the fastest and the furthest, not simply to those who lazily reach the floor.

 Frequently Asked Questions